mudita/MuditaOS/harmony_changelog.md

 * Information about device memory is now sent to MC in floating points numbers
 * General improvement in Eink display and error handling
+* Changed the "Turn off Harmony" popup display time to 10 seconds

 ## [2.0.0 2023-06-29]